-1.3.4 Confirms the procedures for integrating and analysing non-revenue information in the EITI Report.
+1.2.4 Confirms the procedures for integrating and analysing non-revenue information in the EITI Report.
 The inception report should incorporate table 1 below, confirming the division of labour between the Independent Administrator, the MSG or other actors in compiling this data, and how the information should be sourced and attributed.

-Table 1 - Contextual information to be provided in the EITI Report
+Table 1 - Non-revenue information to be provided in the EITI Report

-Contextual information to be provided in the EITI Report Work to be undertaken by the Independent Administrator Legal framework and fiscal regime in accordance with EITI Requirement 3.2.
-Collect related information from Ministry of Mining and Ministry of Finance.
-An overview of the extractive industries, including any significant exploration activities in accordance with EITI Requirement 3.3.
-Collect related information from Mineral Resources Authority of Mongolia, Petroleum Authority of Mongolia and Ministry of Mining.
-Information about the contribution of the extractive industries to the economy in accordance with EITI Requirement 3.4.
-Collect related information from Ministry of Finance, Registration and Statistical office of Mongolia Production and export data in accordance with EITI Requirement 3.5.
-Collect related information from Mineral Resources Authority of Mongolia, Petroleum Authority of Mongolia, General department of Customs and Taxation and companies.
+Non-revenue information to be provided in the EITI Report Work to be undertaken by the Independent Administrator Legal framework and fiscal regime in accordance with EITI Requirement 2.1.
+Collect related information from Ministry of Mining and Heavy industry and Ministry of Finance.
+An overview of the extractive industries, including any significant exploration activities in accordance with EITI Requirement 3.1.
+Collect related information from Mineral Resources and Petroleum Authority of Mongolia.
+Information about the contribution of the extractive industries to the economy in accordance with EITI Requirement 6.3.
+Collect related information from Ministry of Finance, National Statistical committee Mongolia Production and export data in accordance with EITI Requirement 3.2 and 3.3 Collect related information Mineral Resources and Petroleum Authority of Mongolia, General department of customs and General department of Taxation and companies.
+Information regarding state participation in the extractive industries in accordance with EITI Requirement 2.6 and 6.2.3 Collect related information from Ministry of Finance and state owned enterprises.